matthjs/gppo/README.md

 python main.py mode=train agent=gppo_walker2d  # (or other algorithms) or just `python main.py` for default configs
 ```

-The codebase currently supports training, evaluation, and tracking via Weights & Biases.
+The codebase currently supports training, evaluation, and with optional tracking via Weights & Biases.
 Models can be saved and loaded.
 The results for each agent (GPPO, PPO, etc.) will be saved in the specified results directory.
 To reproduce results, ensure that `train.yaml` and `config.yaml` are configured as follows:

 ---